nosilver4u/imsanity/readme.txt

 = 2.8.1 =
 * changed: escape and sanitize more things
+* changed: tighten PHPCS rules used for pre-release testing

 = 2.8.0 =
 * added: support for resizing WebP images via ImageMagick